lumapps/lumapps-extensions-templates/docs/widget_extensions/index.md

 });
 ```

-If you want to test API call to LumApps from the playground, CORS errors may occur.
+If you want to test API calls to LumApps from the playground, CORS errors may occur.
 As you are running your extension locally, the local host is not whitelisted on LumApps side.
 You'll need to use a backend application to access the LumApps API.
 In the LumApps playground, the SDK use the current user logged in the playground as the current user, and the value set in the HTTP Origin field in playground settings as base URL.